awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `updateAccountSettings(input:completion:)`

 Updates the settings for the specified Amazon Chime account.
 You can update settings for remote control of shared screens, or for the dial-out option.
-For more information about these settings, see <a href="https:​//docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page in the Amazon Chime Administration Guide.
+For more information about these settings, see [Use the Policies Page](https://docs.aws.amazon.com/chime/latest/ag/policies.html) in the Amazon Chime Administration Guide.

 ``` swift
 public func updateAccountSettings(input: UpdateAccountSettingsInput, completion: @escaping (ClientRuntime.SdkResult<UpdateAccountSettingsOutputResponse, UpdateAccountSettingsOutputError>) -> Void)